chenneal/postsi/README.md

 cd PostSI_slave
 ```
-compile && run
+##### compile && run
 ```
 make

 ./slave
 ```

-If you are confused in details, please look up the README.md in corresponding directory.
+Details can be found in the README.md of the GitHub repository.

 Have fun :)